 Here are the 5 ingredients you will need to make these Easy Ground Beef Enchiladas:

-- Ground Beef - Any kind of lean ground beef works well.
-If after browning the meat, the fat is excessive just drain it from the meat before adding the taco seasoning.
+- Ground Beef - Lean ground beef (80/20, 85/15, or 90/10) works best for flavorful, juicy enchiladas without excess grease.
+If, after browning the meat, the fat is excessive, just drain it from the meat before adding the taco seasoning.

 - Shredded Cheese - Purchase pre-shredded cheese or shred it yourself.
 Cheese you shred yourself melts better, as preshredded cheese is coated with a non-clumping agent that inhibits melting.
 My preferred cheese is a block of Tillamook medium cheddar cheese.
 I think it has the very best flavor and it melts beautifully